 1. Number of Practice Questions

 One of the major factors when it comes to ranking GMAT prep courses is the number of practice questions each class provides to its students.
-Learning happens as much from doing as it does from absorbing information, and so having a high number of practice questions available makes a huge impact on your results.
-Kaplan, for example, leads this category with 5,000+ practice questions.
+Learning happens as much from doing as it does from absorbing information, so having a high number of practice questions available makes a huge impact on your results.

 2. Instructor-Led Video Solutions

 Most GMAT Prep courses offer in-depth explanations for right and wrong answers.
-But with Target Test Prep, you can actually watch the instructor work the problem out by hand, allowing you to really feel like you’re there with the instructor.
-Target Test Prep really goes the extra mile in helping students learn from mistakes.
+But with Target Test Prep, you will actually watch the instructor work the problem out by hand, step-by-step, showing that Target Test Prep really goes the extra mile in helping students identify and learn from mistakes.

 3. Online Support and Private Tutoring Options

-The Target Test Prep website offers a number of resources for students who are looking for a little extra help, whether with choosing the right product, navigating their course, or general tips about the GMAT exam process.
-Their blog, for example, is full of useful supplements to course materials, and there is a live chat helpline available to students through the site 24/7, which will put you in touch with a Target Test Prep expert in no time.
+The Target Test Prep website offers a number of resources for students who are looking for a little extra help with choosing the right product, navigating their course, or finding general tips about the GMAT exam process.
+Their blog, for example, is full of useful supplements to course materials, and there’s a live chat helpline available to students through the site 24/7, which will put you in touch with a Target Test Prep expert in no time.

-Furthermore, if you are looking for more detailed help and personal instruction, you can consider Target Test Prep GMAT Tutoring.
+Further, if you are looking for even more detailed help and personal instruction, you can consider Target Test Prep GMAT Tutoring.
 Starting at $300/hour, you are able to choose the amount of instruction time that fits your needs.
-And the best part is that Target Test Prep’s regular course was Quant only, they hired expert tutors with knowledge in all four GMAT sections: Quant, Verbal, Integrated Reasoning, and Analytical Writing.
-Although tutoring options are typically the most expensive route to take, they can be really efficient for learning specific material.
-You may consider this as an add-on if you would like to focus on Quantitative, but still take a short refresher on some other areas of the exam.
+Even when Target Test Prep’s regular course was Quant only, they hired expert tutors with knowledge in all four GMAT sections: Quant, Verbal, Integrated Reasoning, and Analytical Writing.
+Although tutoring options are typically the most expensive test prep route to take, they can be really efficient for learning specific material that’s difficult to learn online.

 4. $1 Trial Period